Plane Hamiltonian Cycles in Convex Drawings: Stars and cycles

-\begin{proof} Let $e = \{u,v\}$ and $e'= \{u',v'\}$ be the two independent edges that do not cross in the geometric drawing $\calD$.
-Since we are in the geometric setting, we can extend the two straight-line segments $e$ and $e'$ to lines $\ell$ and $\ell'$, respectively.
-And because the segments $e$ and $e'$ do not cross, we may assume that $e$ has no crossing with $\ell'$ as otherwise we exchange the roles of $e$ and $e'$.
+\begin{proof} Let $e = \{u,v\}$ and $e'= \{u',v'\}$ be the two independent edges that do not cross in the pseudolinear drawing~$\calD$.
+By the definition of pseudolinear drawings, we can extend both $e$ and $e'$ to pseudolines $\ell$ and $\ell'$, respectively.
+And because $e$ and $e'$ do not cross, we may assume that $e$ has no crossing with $\ell'$ as otherwise we exchange the roles of $e$ and~$e'$.
 So $\ell'$ partitions the plane into two regions with $e$ being contained in one of them.
-We further partition the region containing $e$ using the line $\ell$ and obtain three regions: $R_1$ and $R_2$ contain $e$ on its boundary, and $R_3$ has $e'$ on its boundary; see \cref{fig:noprescribededges_b} for an illustration.
+We further partition the region containing $e$ using the pseudoline $\ell$ and obtain three regions: $R_1$ and $R_2$ contain $e$ on its boundary, and $R_3$ has $e'$ on its boundary; see \Cref{fig:noprescribededges_b} for an illustration.
 Moreover, we may assume $u'$ lies on the boundary of $R_2$ as otherwise we exchange the roles of $R_1$ and~$R_2$.
-By \cref{thm:stpath_convex}\footnote{We remark that for geometric drawings of~$K_n$, an $s$-$t$-path can be constructed directly from the rotation around~$s$.} there is a plane path $P_1$ in $R_1$ that traverses all interior vertices from $R_1$ and ends in vertex~$u$.
+By starting at an arbitrary interior vertex $x$ of $R_1$, we find a plane path $P_1$ in $R_1$ that traverses all interior vertices from $R_1$ and ends in vertex~$u$.
+For this we either start at $x$ and traverse the points in the rotation around $x$ starting at the point after~$u$.
+Or, if $x$ lies on the convex hull of the vertices in $R_1$ without $v$, we traverse the points on one side of the pseudoline through $x$ and $u$ in the rotation around $x$ until the point $w$ before $u$ and then traverse the remaining vertices in the rotation around~$w$.
+Note that this is the statement of \Cref{thm:stpath_convex} for pseudolinear drawings.
 Similarly, there is a plane path $P_2$ in $R_2$ starting at vertex~$v$, traversing all interior vertices from~$R_2$, and ending in vertex~$u'$.
 In the same manner, there is a plane path $P_3$ in $R_3$ starting at vertex~$v'$ and traversing all interior vertices from~$R_3$.
-By concatenating $P_1$, $e$, $P_2$, $e'$, and $P_3$ we obtain the desired Hamiltonian path, which is plane because the three regions are linearly separated. \end{proof}
+By concatenating $P_1$, $e$, $P_2$, $e'$, and $P_3$ we obtain the desired Hamiltonian path, which is plane because the three regions are separated by the pseudolines $\ell'$ and~$\ell$. \end{proof}